mff-uk/sparqless/docs/development.md

 Build, lint and test are automatically run in GitHub Actions.
 They are required to pass for every PR and commit to `master`.
+For every commit to `master`, a new Docker image is also built and pushed to the GitHub Container Registry.

 Contributions should be in the form of PRs opened against `master`, containing a comprehensive description of what was changed and why.
 Bonus points if you include a video or screenshot showcasing the functionality.
 Tests should also be included with contributions.
+If your PR is not addressing an existing issue, please first raise an issue on GitHub and discuss the implementation with the maintainers.

 Development should follow [GitHub Flow](https://githubflow.github.io/) and commit messages should follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) spec.